-Have you ever left your business to be run by your employees only and then come back to chaos?
-Or just as bad, had phone call after phone call about simple things that have been carried out before by your employees, or at least don’t take YOU too much brain power to work out?
+Have you ever left your business to be run by your employees and then come back to chaos?
+Or just as bad, had phone call after phone call about simple things that have been carried out before by your employees, or at least don’t take YOU too much brainpower to work out?

-As you can imagine I was pretty worried by this and was well prepared to return to a business burnt to the ground or at least on its way to bankruptcy…As it turned out the desperate and “hugely important problems” that I had phone calls for were as follows:
+As you can imagine, I was pretty worried about this and was well prepared to return to a business burnt to the ground or at least on its way to bankruptcy…As it turned out, the desperate and “hugely important problems” that I had phone calls for were as follows:

-- Someone called interested in what we had to offer……It turned out that NO phone number, email, or even name were taken (as “I didn’t think to”) so I couldn’t call back.
+- Someone called interested in what we had to offer……It turned out that NO phone number, email, or even name was taken (as “I didn’t think to”), so I couldn’t call back.

 - “Where is the paper for the printer?”